-- Reducing car dominance;

-- Improving the public realm; and

-- Managing the movement of goods vehicles.
+- Improving the public realm; and - Managing the movement of goods vehicles.

-This is based on the recognition of the place function of streets in the Design Manual for Urban Roads and Streets whereby streets themselves are attractive and act as a location for social interaction, rather than as channels for the movement of traffic,
+This is based on the recognition of the place function of streets in the Design Manual for Urban Roads and Streets, whereby streets themselves are attractive and act as a location for social interaction, rather than as channels for the movement of traffic.